-- 1. Assess the nature of diffraction and useLSRW skills in his day to day life conversations. - 2.
-Analyze the ideas in the construction field. - 3.
+- 1. Find the nature of diffraction and use LSRW skills in his day to day life conversations. - 2.
+Implement in the construction field. - 3.
 Design different models in manufacturing jeans. - 4.
-Adapt balnced eating habits. - 5.
-Focus on their career.
+Discuss balanced eating habits with everyone. - 5.
+Implement in their own life.

-(F125A) PROGRAMMING FOR PROBLEM SOLVING
+(F125A) PROGRAMMING FOR PROBLEM SOLVING (COMMON TO CE, ME, CSE, IT & MIE)

 - 1. Learn the fundamentals of computers. - 2.
-Uderstand the various steps in programdevelopment. - 3.
-Understand the syntax and semantics of C programminglanguage. - 4.
+Understand the various steps in program development. - 3.
+Understand the syntax and semantics of C programming language. - 4.
 Learn the usage of structured programming approach in solving problems. - 5.
-Gain the knowledge on searching and Sorting methods.
+Gain the knowledge on searching and sorting methods.